aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

  ![attention vs no attention bleu](/assets/img/2024-06-22-sequence_to_sequence_translation/attention_vs_no_attention_bleu.png)

-While the model with attention has better overall performance than the model without, we are not able to reproduce a decrease in performance as the number of input tokens increases. {% cite 10.5555/2969033.2969173 %} also showed that their model without attention is robust to an increase in sentence length even without attention.
+While the model with attention has better overall performance than the model without, we are not able to reproduce a decrease in performance as the number of input tokens increases. <d-cite key="10.5555/2969033.2969173"></d-cite> also showed that their model without attention is robust to an increase in sentence length even without attention.

 ## Random examples